Michael-K-Stein/SpotiFile/README.md

 ## Why?
 Downloading massive amounts of songs and meta data can help if you prefer listening to music offline, or if you are desgining a music server which runs on an airgapped network.
 *We do not encourage music piracy nor condone any illegal activity.
 SpotiFile is a usefull research tool.
-Usage of SpotiFile for other purposes is at the user's own risk.*
+Usage of SpotiFile for other purposes is at the user's own risk.
+Be warned, we will not bear any responsibility for improper use of this educational software!*
 ### Proper and legitimate uses of SpotiFile:
 + Scraping tracks to create datasets for machine learning models.
 + Creating remixes (for personal use only!)